bkuhn/talks/POSSCON-2013/licensing.markdown

 + I used to be software developer.

-+ I was Executive Director (2001-2005) of the Free Software Foundation (creater of GPL)
++ I was Executive Director (2001-2005) of the Free Software Foundation (creator of GPL)
      + I'm still on FSF's Board of Directors as a volunteer.

 # Ye Ol' Four Freedoms